 We both took the risk.
 How thankful am I that this beautiful lady, Pastor and mentor just trusted me when I didn’t trust myself.
 She did more than she knows.
 How gracious was she to just say “go for it” – how gracious the ladies in my church to let me write to them each week.
 I’m so thankful to be doing this because writing these posts each week has changed me.

 I’ve learnt a whole lot about writing – theres nothing like a little bit of a dead line and a word count to have you honing your ideas and choosing your words carefully.
 God Bless the Delete button.

-And the best bit – I’ve learnt about Jesus – I’ve learnt about this enormous, amazing, unending, incredible love that He has for us and that has changed me.
+And the best bit – I’ve learnt about this person Jesus – I’ve learnt about an enormous, amazing, unending, incredible love that He has for us and that has changed me.
 Jesus the start and finish of everything – the One who is “altogether lovely – this is my beloved and this is my friend” Song of Solomon 5:16

 We’ve been listening to some good music along the way but this one is my Women Connect shower song – its kept me, dreaming and praying and thinking and pondering and looking up all year.